Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: TasGen

 \subsection{Dual-dimension embedding}

 We aim to model the temporal-spectral patterns of remote sensing time-series dynamic samples to detect anomalies, contributing to generating dynamic remote sensing samples.
-Therefore, the core of our model is how to represent each remote sensing dynamic sample well by jointly modeling its low-dimensional spectral and temporal embedding dependencies.
-To explicitly model the dependencies, we propose a dual-dimension embedding architecture.
-This mechanism compresses the time-series input along both the temporal and spectral dimensions, generating disentangled temporal and spectral representations.
+To explicitly model the dependencies, we first propose a dual-dimension embedding architecture, which disentangles temporal and spectral representations by compressing the time-series input along both the temporal and spectral dimensions.

 As shown in Fig. \ref{fig:window}, we normally use a sliding window over the time-series data to calculate and model.
 Given an input window $\textbf{x}_{1:T} \in \mathbb{R}^{C \times T}$ with $C$ spectral bands and $T$ time points, we first apply stacked Conv1D layers $f$ along the temporal dimension: